software-students-spring2024/5-final-project-spring-2024-dttt5/README.md

 Kim Young: https://github.com/Kyoung655

 ## Project Description
-This project is a calorie tracker app that helps users manage their weight loss by allowing them to log meals, workouts, and track their weight goals.
+This project is a fitness journal app that helps users manage their weight loss by allowing them to log meals, workouts, and track their weight goals.
 Users can see the calorie deficit needed to reach their desired weight through a simple, user-friendly interface.

-## Project Layout
-This project consists of two parts.
-Each part operates in its own docker container.

-### App
-The web app uses flask, HTML, and some javascript to allow visitors make use of the app.

-### Db
-Mongodb is used to store user data.
-Users can log in and out when/wherever they want.

 ## Project Instructions